timbo24/interpreter/README.md

 # interpreter

-interpreter for a java like language with scheme-like syntax.
+interpreter for a java-like language with scheme-like syntax.